 Vitamin K - help with blood clotting, preventing osteoporosis and helping to prevent cell damage.
-The Swiss chard provides an individual with over 700% of Vitamin K. That is why people who are on blood thinning medication cannot eat Swiss chard.
+These greens provide an individual with over 700% of Vitamin K. That is why it is advised that people who are on blood thinning medication should not eat Swiss chard.

-Vitamin A - 1 cup of Swiss chard can provide 200% of your daily requirements for Vitamin A. Vitamin A helps with vision and lung health.
+Vitamin A - 1 cup of the leafy vegetable can provide 200% of your daily requirements for Vitamin A. Vitamin A helps with vision and lung health.